MassTransit/MassTransit/docs/usage/exceptions.md

 Some errors take a while to resolve, say a remote service is down or a SQL server has crashed.
 In these situations, it's best to dust off and nuke the site from orbit - at a much later time obviously.
 Redelivery is a form of retry (some refer to it as _second-level retry_) where the message is removed from the queue and then redelivered to the queue at a future time.

 To add message redelivery, first, the bus must be configured with a message scheduler (see the [scheduling](usage/scheduling/README.md) section for more details).
 With a scheduler configured, the above example that only used retry can be modified to add scheduled redelivery as shown below.
+Note, that due to the piped execution the order of the two calls is important.

 ```csharp
 var sessionFactory = CreateSessionFactory();